HelloChatterbox/dev_documentation/docs/using-mycroft-ai/get-mycroft/picroft.md

 * Ensure you know the IP address of your Picroft Device on your network.
 If your Picroft is already _paired_, then a handy way to do this is to install the IP Address **Skill**, and then Speak:

-> Hey Mycroft, what's your IP address?
+> Hey Chatterbox, what's your IP address?

 `"here are my available IP addresses: wlan IP address ...
 Those are all my available IP addresses"`